-Why do so many Portland condo buildings have first names?
+Why do Portland condo buildings have first names?

 Have you ever noticed that a lot of Portland's condo and apartment buildings have first names?
 This is unique to Portland as most cities name their towers boring generic names like Cosmopolitan and Metropolitan.
 Oops, we have both of those too...
 But a LOT of our towers are named after people.
 Portland is rich in history and goes out of its way to memorialize significant figures who contributed to building this city, so it makes perfect sense that our high-rises would be a part of that.